gomorpheus/morpheus-docs/getting_started/installation/3_node_ha/3_node_ha_app_node.rst

    .. include:: /getting_started/installation/3_node_ha/3_node_ha_morpheus_rb.rst

 #.
-Mount shared storage at /var/opt/morpheus/morpheus-ui if you have not already done so.
+Mount shared storage at /var/opt/morpheus/morpheus-ui on each App node if you have not already done so.
 Create the directory if it does not already exist.

 #.
 Reconfigure on all nodes